Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Invariance principle for the modified ATRC cluster

 \subsection{Notations and main result of the section}

-As in Section~\ref{sec:ATRC:RW_infinite_volume}, we will describe the geometry of the cluster of \(v_L\) under \(\matrc_{n,m}(\ \given v_L\leftrightarrow v_R)\) (defined in Section~\ref{sec:coupling:interfaces}) using a coupling with a random walk bridge in such a way that the cluster is included in diamonds with endpoints at the random walk steps.
-We will focus on direction \(\rme_1\) for simplicity, but the analysis can easily be adapted to other directions at the cost of slightly heavier notations.
-For notational convenience, we define the relevant objects with explicit \(n,m\) dependency, but will only stress the \(m\) dependence, as the \(n\) one is obvious (\(n\) with therefore usually be omitted from the notation).
+Recall~\(\matrc_{n,m}(\ \given v_L\leftrightarrow v_R)\) defined in Section~\ref{sec:coupling:interfaces}.
+As in Section~\ref{sec:ATRC:RW_infinite_volume}, we will describe the geometry of the cluster of \(v_L\) under~\(\matrc_{n,m}(\ \given v_L\leftrightarrow v_R)\) using a coupling with a random walk bridge in such a way that the cluster is included in diamonds with endpoints at the random walk steps.
+In this section, we will need to track certain constants that will play the role of minimal/maximal scale at which some estimates hold.
+Constants like \(C,c,c'\) will be defined only locally, whilst numbered constants will have fixed value re-used in several places.
+All constants can depend on \(J,U\) but never on \(n\).